Factor to allow for Operator overheads given Total rate for Machining and Operator Solution

 Machining and Operating Rate for Minimum Machining Cost

-Go Machining and Operating Rate = Machining and Operating Cost of Each Product*(1-Taylor's Tool Life Exponent)/Machining Time for Minimum Cost
+Go Minimum Machining And Operating Rate = Minimum Machining Cost of Each Product*(1-Taylor's Tool Life Exponent)/Machining Time For Minimum Cost

 Machining and Operating Rate given Total Machining and Operating Cost

-Go Machining and Operating Rate = Total Machining And Operating Cost/Total Production Time
+Go Machining And Operating Rate = Rate of Total Machining And Operating Cost/Total Production Time

 Total Machining and Operating Cost

-Go Total Machining And Operating Cost = Machining and Operating Rate*Total Production Time
+Go Rate of Total Machining And Operating Cost = Machining And Operating Rate*Total Production Time

 Factor to allow for Operator overheads given Total rate for Machining and Operator Formula